 Categorized as private law, lawsuits involve disputes between persons.
-In private law, a person who has been wronged can sue the person responsible for the harm.
-Rather than punishing the wrongdoer, the purpose of the lawsuit will be to compensate the person who has been wronged with a view to making them whole financially.
+A person who has been wronged, in private law, can sue the person responsible for the harm.
+Rather than punishing the wrongdoer, the purpose of the lawsuit will be to compensate the person who has been wronged.
 There is no government involvement and thus no prosecutor.
 The person bringing the lawsuit and making the claim is called the plaintiff.
 The person being sued is called the defendant.
 A civil case is concerned with whether the defendant is liable, or legally responsible, in the matter before the court.
-If the defendant is found liable, the court is likely to impose the remedy of monetary compensation, also known as damages.
+If the defendant is found liable, the most common remedy imposed by the court is monetary compensation, also known as damages.
 The study of business law will most often use this terminology because the law that primarily concerns businesses falls under the category of private law.